 - This is a sequential program, and no deferment is allowed.
 ME JI-SUGS students must enroll in Rackham immediately upon completion of their undergraduate degree.

 - Once a student has matriculated to our JI-SUGS program, they may not request to move their admission to our Master’s program in order to pursue a dual degree program.
 If you are interested in a dual degree, you should not apply to JI-SUGS but rather apply to the MSE.
 There are no exceptions to this policy.

 - JI-SUGS students must enroll in Rackham for a minimum of 24 credit hours of relevant coursework (at least 9 credits per term), paying full Rackham tuition.

 - ME JI-SUGS students may pursue a coursework, research, or thesis Masters.

 - Should a JI-SUGS student seek admission to a Ph.D. program, the GRE and other standard criteria would be required as listed here.

-A change of program from the Master's program to the PhD program requires full intellectual and financial support of a UM Mechanical Engineering faculty member for the duration of the student's PhD studies (typically 4 years after Master's).
+If students do have a confirmed faculty advisor then a letter will be requested from the advisor which verifies this support.
 The faculty member will provide a letter to this effect.
 This letter can be sent directly from the faculty member to the Academic Services Office (firstname.lastname@example.org).